 When Is Ingrown Toenail Surgery Preferred Over Toenail Bracing?

-Ingrown toenail surgery is preferred when toenail bracing has not provided the desired result.
+Ingrown toenail surgery is preferred when toenail bracing has not provided the desired result or where there is an infection present.
 Surgery may also be more appropriate for certain types of nails (flat nails), and when you’re after a faster result that will allow you to resume your sporting activities earlier on.
 Surgery may also be preferred if you want to wear high heels or narrow shoes – something that cannot be done while undergoing bracing.

 Who Can Perform Ingrown Toenail Surgery Sydney?

-In Australia, your GP’s, surgeon or Podiatrists can perform ingrown toenail surgery.
+In Australia, your podiatrist, GP or surgeon can perform ingrown toenail surgery.

-Our podiatrists have specialised training in the use of local anaesthetic and minimally invasive toenail surgery.
+Our podiatrists have specialised training in the pain-free administration of local anaesthetics, and minimally invasive toenail surgery.
 If you are suffering from an ingrown toenail, Pinnacle Sports Podiatry have both the skills and experience to give you the best possible ingrown toenail surgery experience.

 How Effective Is Ingrown Toenail Removal Surgery?

 Ingrown toenail surgery has proven to be extremely effective for our Sydney patients.
 The Partial Nail Avulsion procedure conducted at Pinnacle has been shown to have a very low rate of nail regrowth of the removed portion of the nail.
 Generally, there is a 1.5/100 chance of nail regrowth.
 In the unlikely event of regrowth, revision surgery can provide relief.